Content on this page was generated by AI and has not been manually reviewed.

 Country-by-country snapshot: how legality looks around the world

 This is a practical guide for everyday users who travel, work remotely, or want to understand what to expect in different regions.
 Remember, this is not legal advice. laws change, and you should consult local regulations or a lawyer if you’re unsure.
-K electric offices VPN security and remote access guide for secure corporate networks and privacy

 United States